Kernel

 /bin/kernel-6-7-1...

-Remember that path, you will need it later, in GRUB cli or in grub.cfg.
+Remember that path, you will need it later in GRUB CLI or in grub.cfg.

 Alternatively, you can use a separate realm for the bootstrap kernel: